 To avoid fire and explosion, always ground equipment and waste container.
 To avoid static sparking and injury from splashing, always flush at the lowest possible pressure.
-To avoid serious injury from pressurized fluid, such as skin injection, do not put your hand in front of the spray tip when installing or removing the spray tip and tip guard.

 The components in the isolation system were tested in fluid at the factory.
 To avoid contaminating your fluid, flush the isolation system with a compatible flushing fluid before you use the equipment.